Ketamine Horse Tranquilizer Effects On Humans: Dispelling the Myth

-Ketamine is a commonly used anesthetic (not tranquilizer) in veterinary medicine.
+Ketamine is a commonly used anesthetic drug (not tranquilizer) in veterinary medicine.

 A lot of medicines work across species—it’s the dose per species and then per life-form that is unique.
-When you call ketamine a horse tranquilizer, it evokes imagery of a drug so strong it can knock out a horse (just imagine what that could do to a human), but the amount of ketamine it takes to anesthetize a horse is much larger than what a human requires for depression treatment.
+When you call ketamine a horse tranquilizer, it evokes imagery of a drug so strong it can knock out a horse (just imagine the effect on a human body), but the amount of veterinary ketamine it takes to anesthetize a horse is much larger than what a human requires for depression treatment.
 The amount of anything consumable is a crucial consideration we often take for granted.
 Consider the following:

 - Consuming less than 10 extra strength Tylenol in a sitting could be harmful

 - Drinking 2 or more gallons of water over a few hours could be deadly